Francisco Javier Carrillo: Knowledge for the Anthropocene

 As Carrillo personally and the WCI at large shifted focus by adding to the original KBD and Knowledge Cities topics an emphasis on Alternative Economic Thinking and Doing as well as on Knowledge for the Anthropocene and on City Preparedness for the Climate Crisis.
 He recruited a WCI team to convey an international state-of-the-art report on each of these issues, with respective reports published in 2021.

-In the Foreword to the former, Noel Castree captures the challenge: “But the ‘wickedness’ of the Anthropocene problem, the variety of possible means and ends required to ‘fix’ it, and the inertia caused by those favouring the status quo will make action very slow, very fragmented, and highly contested.
-Where does ‘knowledge’ feature in this incipient socio-ecological transformation?
+In the Foreword to the former, Noel Castree captures the challenge: "But the 'wickedness' of the Anthropocene problem, the variety of possible means and ends required to 'fix' it, and the inertia caused by those favouring the status quo will make action very slow, very fragmented, and highly contested.
+Where does 'knowledge' feature in this incipient socio-ecological transformation?
 What kinds of knowledge are required to steer a path forward?
 Whose knowledge should exert influence in the world to come?
 What areas of ignorance do we need to shine a light on with new or repurposed knowledge?
 How can different bodies of knowledge be brought into a productive dialogue?
 And can knowledge be deployed effectively and quickly?
-This book seeks to answer these large and very important questions.”
+This book seeks to answer these large and very important questions."

-Regarding City Preparedness, Carrillo summarized the circumstance in the Introduction to the later: “In order to responsibly face the environmental conditions of the Anthropocene as these unfold, we must closely examine the axiological and conceptual foundations of our cities and question their environmental economic, cultural, and political underpinnings.
+Regarding City Preparedness, Carrillo summarized the circumstance in the Introduction to the later: "In order to responsibly face the environmental conditions of the Anthropocene as these unfold, we must closely examine the axiological and conceptual foundations of our cities and question their environmental economic, cultural, and political underpinnings.
 This requires a deep questioning not just of modern urban living, but of the whole way of inhabiting Earth.
 No urban mitigation, adaptation or reform will suffice unless such deeper scrutiny takes place.
 No fashionable urban development framework, be it the smart, sustainable, or resilient city, is up to the task unless the whole Holocene City paradigm is scrutinized.
 This means letting go of the very way of life that brought us here.
-This means farewell to the Holocene City.”
+This means farewell to the Holocene City."

 An integrated theory of knowledge

 In 2022, he published A Modern Guide to Knowledge: From Knowledge Economies to Knowledge in the Anthropocene.
-Therein, he condeses most of his work on knowledge as a basis to address the unprecedented challenges of the Anthropocene: “Outlining an integrative theory of knowledge, Francisco Javier Carrillo explores how to understand the underlying behavioural basis of the knowledge economy and society.
-Chapters highlight the notion that unless a knowledge-based value creation and distribution paradigm is globally adopted, the possibilities for integration between a sustainable biosphere and a viable economy are small.”
+Therein, he condenses most of his work on knowledge as a basis to address the unprecedented challenges of the Anthropocene: "Outlining an integrative theory of knowledge, Francisco Javier Carrillo explores how to understand the underlying behavioural basis of the knowledge economy and society.
+Chapters highlight the notion that unless a knowledge-based value creation and distribution paradigm is globally adopted, the possibilities for integration between a sustainable biosphere and a viable economy are small."